-There are as many as 20,000 street vendors in New York City — hot dog vendors, flower vendors, t-shirt vendors, street artists, fancy food trucks, and many others.
+There are more than 10,000 street vendors in New York City — hot dog vendors, flower vendors, book vendors, street artists, and many others.
 They are small businesspeople struggling to make ends meet.
 Most are immigrants and people of color.
-Some are US military veterans who served their country.
 They work long hours under harsh conditions, asking for nothing more than a chance to sell their goods on the public sidewalk.

-The Street Vendor Project is a membership-based project with nearly 2,000 vendor members who are working together to create a vendors’ movement for permanent change.
+The Street Vendor Project is a membership-based project with more than 1300 active vendor members who are working together to create a vendors’ movement for permanent change.
 We reach out to vendors in the streets and storage garages and teach them about their legal rights and responsibilities.
 We hold meetings where we plan collective actions for getting our voices heard.
 We publish reports and file lawsuits to raise public awareness about vendors and the enormous contribution they make to our city.
 Finally, we help vendors grow their businesses by linking them with small business training and loans.

 The Street Vendor Project is part of the Urban Justice Center, a non-profit organization that provides legal representation and advocacy to various marginalized groups of New Yorkers.

-The Street Vendor Project is funded through by member dues, a few private foundations, a few supportive elected officials, and generous individuals like you.
+The Street Vendor Project is funded through by member dues, a few private foundations, and generous individuals like you.
 To join our list of supporters, please click here.